Azure-Samples/serverless-chat-langchainjs/README.md

 #### Azure prerequisites

 - **Azure account**.
 If you're new to Azure, [get an Azure account for free](https://azure.microsoft.com/free) to get free Azure credits to get started.
+If you're a student, you can also get free credits with [Azure for Students](https://aka.ms/azureforstudents).

 - **Azure subscription with access enabled for the Azure OpenAI service**.
 You can request access with [this form](https://aka.ms/oaiapply).